 What’s actually going to do the trick is putting more money toward your debt.
 And in most cases, that requires cutting back on some expenses.

-You might think you’ve done everything you can to cut back, and that there’s nowhere else you can save.
+You might think you’ve done everything you can to cut back and that there’s nowhere else that you can save.
 And that might be mostly true, but here are a few other ideas to consider:

 - Start a budget.
 Far too many people don’t have a budget to help them organize their money.
 If you don’t have one, start one.
 If you do have one, review it and see where you’re spending a lot of money that you could spend less.

 - Negotiate your bills.
 For most of us, it doesn’t occur to us to negotiate our monthly bills.
 But you totally can!
 And better yet, an app like Trim can do it on your behalf.